abh1nah1/decision-transformer/README.md

+# I do not own any part of this repo.
+This is only for experimental and study purposes
 # Decision Transformer

 Lili Chen\*, Kevin Lu\*, Aravind Rajeswaran, Kimin Lee, Aditya Grover, Michael Laskin, Pieter Abbeel, Aravind Srinivas†, and Igor Mordatch†